Frequently Asked Questions

 What color should the liquid be in the Zimeta vial?

-While the Zimeta package insert describes the product as a “clear sterile solution,” the product may appear to be clear (not cloudy) and light yellow to yellow in color.6
+While the Zimeta package insert describes the product as a “clear sterile solution,” the product may appear to be clear (not cloudy) and light yellow to yellow in color.5

 Is dipyrone available in other formulations?

 Currently, Zimeta is the only FDA-approved dipyrone-based product and is available only in an intravenous formulation.
-Other formulations are under development and being evaluated.
-If you have additional questions, contact our technical services at 1-888-608-2542 option 2.
+If you have additional questions, contact our technical services team at (866) 683-0660.

 Where can I buy Zimeta?

 Zimeta is available by prescription.
-Licensed veterinarians may purchase Zimeta by contacting their preferred animal health distributor, their KindredBio Equine Sales Specialist, or by calling KindredBio Equine Customer Care at 1-888-608-2542 option 3.
+Licensed veterinarians may purchase Zimeta by contacting their preferred animal health distributor, their Dechra Representative, or by calling (866) 683-0660.